ColinJPage/ColinJPage/README.md

 I'm Colin Page and I make games.

 - :low_brightness: I use he/him pronouns
-- :dragon: I go to Drexel University
+- :dragon: Drexel University class of 2025
 - :hammer: I'm not currently working on any big projects
 <!--
 **ColinJPage/ColinJPage** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.